Russian police block mobilization protests, arrest hundreds - NewsBreak

 Russian police block mobilization protests, arrest hundreds

-MOSCOW — (AP) — Russian police moved quickly Saturday to disperse peaceful protests against President Vladimir Putin's military mobilization order, arresting hundreds, including some children, in scores of cities across the vast country.
+Russian police moved quickly Saturday to disperse peaceful protests against President Vladimir Putin's military mobilization order , arresting hundreds, including some children, in several cities across the vast country.

-Police detained nearly 750 people, including over 370 in Moscow and some 150 in St. Petersburg, according to OVD-Info, an independent website that monitors political arrests in Russia.
+Police detained more than 700 people, including over 300 in Moscow and about 150 in St. Petersburg, according to OVD-Info, an independent website that monitors political arrests in Russia.
 Some of the arrested individuals were minors, OVD-Info said.

 The demonstrations followed protests that erupted within hours Wednesday after Putin, in a move to beef up his volunteer forces fighting in Ukraine, announced a call-up of experienced and skilled army reservists.